I Believe In You

 For this card, I used Gina K Kraft ink for my background sponging and Dark Chocolate for my stamped image.
 The embossing folder is “Butterfly In Corner” by Darice.
 I sponged Kraft ink onto white card stock to create the lighter banner and the greeting panel, and as I mentioned earlier, I also sponged a bit of this ink over my embossed panel.
-I used the Gina K Designs “Frame and Filler” background stamp to add a bit of texture to the Kraft banner.
+I used the Gina K Designs “Frame and Filler” background stamp (retired?) to add a bit of texture to the Kraft banner.
 Gina K “Dark Chocolate” card stock was also used.

 The greeting, stamped with Gina K Dark Chocolate ink, was from the Gina K Designs “Inspiration Mosaic” stamp set.
 I was browsing through my greeting stamps, and when I saw this stamp, I knew I had to use it on a card for my husband… just because!

 I love earth tones and created my husband’s card in varying shades of brown.
 I also wanted to try this same card in a different color scheme and ended up with this one: